 Rear-end collisions occur when the front of one vehicle directly collides with the rear of the vehicle in front of it.
 These collisions can range from minor to deadly, but most frequently cause injuries that can take months or years to fully heal, including whiplash, back injuries, and muscle pain.

-Rear-end collisions are common occurrences due to distracted driving, reckless driving, tailgating/following too closely, and other forms of driver negligence.
 Even at low speeds, rear-end collisions can be especially frightening.
-Our clients often describe seeing or hearing the at-fault vehicle approaching them from behind without applying its brakes, and feel vulnerable and afraid because they have no way to stop the at-fault vehicle from hitting them even though they can “see it coming.”
+Our clients often describe seeing or hearing the at-fault vehicle approaching them from behind without applying its brakes.
+In these cases, they may feel vulnerable and afraid because they have no way to stop the at-fault vehicle from hitting them even though they can “see it coming.”

-At Riddle & Brantley, our team of car accident attorneys in North Carolina know how scary and painful rear-end accidents can be.
-Our rear-end accident attorneys have extensive experience handling even the most complex cases.
+At Riddle & Brantley, our team of rear-end accident attorneys in NC knows how scary and painful these wrecks can be.
+Our injury attorneys have extensive experience handling even the most complex cases.
 We proudly offer free consultations to determine if you have a claim and advise on your best legal options.

-Call 1-800-525-7111 today to speak with a personal injury lawyer handling rear-end collision claims.
-The consultation is free and we don’t get paid unless you do — you won’t pay any attorney fees unless we are successful and get you the compensation you deserve.
+Call 1-800-525-7111 today to speak with a personal injury lawyer handling rear-end collision claims in NC.
+The consultation is free, and we don’t get paid unless you do — you won’t pay any attorney fees unless we are successful and get you the compensation you deserve.

 Typically, a rear-end crash occurs because one vehicle is not able to stop in time to avoid smashing into the vehicle in front of them.
 To avoid this, drivers should follow defensive driving techniques and follow the cautionary “three-second rule” when driving behind another vehicle in order to allow enough distance to suddenly brake if needed.